FlorianFuerrutter/genQC/README.md

 The repo inlcudes:

-1.  `saves/` the configs and weights of the pre-trained models.
-2.  `genQC/` a full release of our used diffusion pipeline.
+1.  `genQC/` a full release of our used diffusion pipeline.
-3.  `src/examples` examples how to reproduce some figures of the [Paper](https://arxiv.org/abs/2311.02041).
+2.  `src/examples` examples how to reproduce some figures of the [Paper](https://arxiv.org/abs/2311.02041).
-4.  `src/` the source notebooks for [nbdev](https://github.com/fastai/nbdev).
+3.  `src/` the source notebooks for [nbdev](https://github.com/fastai/nbdev).

 ## Examples